Department of Pathology and Laboratory Medicine (GRAD)

 Joan M. Taylor, Vice Chair for Research

-Graduate work in the Department of Pathology and Laboratory Medicine is offered through the Molecular and Cellular Pathology program to those interested in acquiring more extensive knowledge of disease pathogenesis.
-Major emphasis is given to the investigation of molecular and cellular mechanisms responsible for disease initiation, progression, and treatment.
+Graduate work in the Department of Pathology and Laboratory Medicine is offered through the pathobiology and translational science graduate program to those interested in acquiring more extensive knowledge of disease pathogenesis.
+Major emphasis is given to the laboratory investigation of molecular and cellular mechanisms responsible for disease initiation, progression, and treatment.
 Students are given the opportunity to undertake candidacy for the doctor of philosophy degree.
 Participation in research activities leading to an original dissertation is required of all advanced degree candidates.

-The department is located in the Brinkhous-Bullitt Building, and offers well-equipped laboratories for research and advanced work in pathology.
+The department is located in the Brinkhous-Bullitt Building, and offers well-equipped, internationally recognized laboratories for research and advanced work in pathology.

 Please visit the graduate program's Web site for more graduate program information.